SinclairQL/sQLux/README.md

 # uqlxrc

-The emulator currently reads your existing uqlxrc file so will re-use any uQlx setup already existing.
+The emulator currently reads an existing uqlxrc file, so it will re-use any uQlx setup already existing.

 NOTE: ROMIM has changed to now only accept 1 rom name

 NOTE: RAMTOP is where in memory the top of the ram is, not the amount of ram.
 As ram on QL starts at 128k in memory map then to created a 128k QL you need to set RAMTOP = 256

+sQLux supports additional parameters over those used for uqlxrc.
+See the [Documentation](docs/sqlux.md) for more details.